 These natural areas are managed by the Palm Beach County Environmental Resources Management team, and we are tremendously fortunate to be working with them to make this race a reality.

 The Magic & Misery!

 The 2nd Annual Trident Trail Half Marathon returns on Saturday, August 10, 2019, at HIGH NOON!
 Same incredible race, same beautiful location of Jupiter Ridge Natural Area nestled between the Intracoastal Waterway and the Atlantic Ocean in Jupiter, Florida!
 We have a strict 50 runner capacity for 2019!
 This race will sell out!
 After we reach capacity, we will go to waitlist!

 Refunds & Rollovers

-There are no refunds for this race, HOWEVER, should you need to drop out for any reason: injury, schedule conflicts, fear...you can roll over your entire registration amount to one of our next races, such as the 2019 Sand Spur or the 2020 Trident.
+There are no refunds for this race, HOWEVER, should you need to drop out for any reason: injury, schedule conflicts, fear...you can roll over your entire registration amount to the 2020 Trident.
 We do not want you to leave empty handed!

 The Horrible Half